Byzantine Greek Summer School 2014

 Level-2.5 (Higher Intermediate)

-This course is not offered as an option in advance, but if the number of Level-2 applicants warrants it, as it did for the first time 2012, we will divide them into two groups.
+This course is not offered as a confirmed option in advance, but if the number of Level-2/2.5 applicants warrants it, as it did in 2012 and 2013, we will divide them into two groups.
 Those who were beginners at the beginning of Level-1 and are continuing to Level-2, together with others starting at Level-2 with roughly the same existing knowledge of Greek, will be constitute Level-2.
-Those with a more advanced knowledge of Greek but not sufficient for Level-3 will be assigned to Level-2.5, in which a greater quantity and variety of material will be studied.
+Those with a more advanced knowledge of Greek but not sufficient for Level-3 will be assigned to Level 2.5.
+Level 2.5 covers some of the same types of material as Level 2 (Theophanes, the Liturgy) but at greater speed and with additional texts of greater complexity.
+All applicants to Levels 2/2.5 (other than those applying to Levels 1 and 2) and all applicants to Level 3 will take a diagnostic translation test on the first morning of the course.
+The results of this test will be the basis for final allocations to Levels 2, 2.5 (if available), and Level 3.
+The application of the test results is not rigid; if your result is on the borderline between levels, a decision will be made in consultation with you.